janaSunrise/janaSunrise/README.md

 ### 🤗 Let's know about me!

-Hey there! 👋 I'm Sunrit Jana, A 16 y/o developer from India.
-Obsessed with Maths, Tech, Science and more!
+Hey there! 👋 I'm Sunrit Jana.
+A 16 y/o developer, from India.
+Obsessed with Maths, Tech, Science and more.
-Currently, I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
-I'm interested in learning Full Stack development, Rust language, and more.
-I love to code, build new stuff, learn and explore amazing things!
-I even cross things from my bucket list, and I have a lot of hobbies and goals that I love to do!
-Trying to learn, build, grow, share something, and become better every day! 🤗
+Currently learning and focusing on Python, Machine learning, Web development, C++ and Cyber security, and Computer science as a whole.
+I'm also learning Full-stack development, Rust language and lots of more stuff in the background.
+As always, I love to code, building something innovative and amazing, along with learning and exploring things!
+Always Trying to learn, build, grow, share something, and become better every day 🤗

-I am a lot passionate about building innovative real-life projects.
-I create projects to help with real-life problems, becoming efficient, boosting the development speed and more.
-I am passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
-I also create templates, starters and more for speeding up processes and building amazing and innovative softwares! 🤩

-Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
-I'm either building something interesting, Making some incredible and insightful content for all, Hanging and Chatting with my friends, or Spending my time with the incredible developer community! 😁
+I am proud of who I am.
+Constantly learning new things, and making myself more prepared, and pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
+My projects are focused on Being interesting and helpful, Giving efficient solutions to problems, Solving Real-life issues, Making coding more accessible or efficient, and others.
+I'm extremely passionate about coding and computer science, Revolutionizing things by harnessing the power of Machine learning, Web development or other fields, Learning from my issues and trying to solve them for once and all, and bringing the potential out in me for the greater good 🤩

+You can know me more and find my projects at my [Github](https://github.com/janaSunrise/). 🥰 I'm always up for a Chat, Any collaboration requests, or any help too!
+You can find me at [Twitter](https://twitter.com/JanaSunrise), my other socials or Feel free to drop me a mail at [warriordefenderz@gmail.com](mailto:warriordefenderz@gmail.com) 😁

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me!